sarahsauve/MASQDataset/README.md

 # MASQDataset
-Melody Annotated String Quartet Dataset - ground truth for melody extraction This repository contains PDF Score annotations, MIDI files of melodies as annotated by three listeners, and the pre-peer-reviewed accompanying paper describing the dataset with analysis of discrepancies.
+Melody Annotated String Quartet Dataset - ground truth for melody extraction This repository contains PDF Score annotations and MIDI files of melodies as annotated by three listeners for a selection of Haydn and Mozart string quartet movements, along with the pre-peer-reviewed accompanying paper describing the dataset with analysis of discrepancies.
+This dataset will grow over time with the goal of providing annotations for all string quartet movements uploaded to the KernScores website.